jkotan/nexdatas.tools/_sources/nxsfileinfo.rst.txt

 Options:
-  -h, --help            show this help message and exit --pni                 use pni module as a nexus reader --h5py                use h5py module as a nexus reader --h5cpp               use h5cpp module as a nexus reader
+  -h, --help            show this help message and exit --h5py                use h5py module as a nexus reader --h5cpp               use h5cpp module as a nexus reader